corrad1nho/qomui/README.md

 ### Usage
 Qomui contains two components: qomui-gui and qomui-service.
 The latter exposes methods via D-Bus and can be controlled via systemd (alternatively you can start it with "sudo qomui-service").
 Be aware that if you choose to activate the firewall and enable qomui-service all internet connectivity will be blocked as long as no OpenVPN connection has been established whether or not the gui is running.

-Current configurations for AirVPN and Mullvad can be automatically downloaded via the update button in the respective tab.
-For all other providers you can conveniently add multiple config files at once in the third tab.
+Current configurations for AirVPN and Mullvad can be automatically downloaded via provider tab.
+For all other providers you can conveniently add a config file folder.
 Qomui will automatically resolve host names, determine the location of servers (using geoip-database) and save your username and password (in a file readable only by root).
 Modified config files will be saved as "QOMUI-NameOfConfigFile" in the same directory as the original files.

 ### Double-Hop
 To create a "double-hop" simply choose a first server via the "hop"-button before connecting to the second one.
 You can mix connections to different providers.
 However, the double-hop feature does not support OpenVPN over SSL or SSH.
 Also be aware that depending on your choice of servers this feature may drastically reduce the speed of your internet connection and increase your ping.
 In any case, you will likely have to sacrifice some bandwith.
 In my opinion, the added benefits of increased privacy, being able to use different providers as entry and exit node and making it more difficult to be tracked are worth it, though.
 This feature was inspired by suggestions to simply run a second instance of OpenVPN in a virtual machine to create a double-hop.
 If that is possible, it should be possible to do the same by manipulating the routing table without the need to fire up a VM.
 Invaluable resources on the topic were [this discussion on the Openvpn forum](https://forums.openvpn.net/viewtopic.php?f=15&t=7483) and [this github repository](https://github.com/TomAshley303/VPN-Chain).